Ankle Brace for Neuropathy

 How do you exercise your ankle for neuropathy?

-- How to do it: Sit comfortably with your foot lifted off the ground.
-Slowly rotate your ankle in a circle, first clockwise, then counterclockwise.
+How to do it: Sit comfortably in a supportive chair with your back straight.
+Lift one foot slightly off the ground.
+Slowly and deliberately rotate your ankle in a full circle.
+Complete ten clockwise rotations, then reverse to complete ten counterclockwise rotations.
+Switch to the other foot.

 3. Toe Taps and Heel Raises

-- How to do it: Sit with your leg extended and wrap a resistance band around the ball of your foot.
-Push your foot forward against the band’s resistance, and then slowly release.
+How to do it: Sit with your leg extended in front of you.
+Wrap a light-tension resistance band around the ball of your foot, holding the ends firmly in your hands.
+Slowly push your foot forward against the band’s resistance—similar to pressing down on a car's gas pedal.
+Hold for two seconds, then slowly let your foot return to the starting position.

-An ankle braces for neuropathy can provide support during exercise, offering stability and protection while reducing the risk of falls or further injury.
-The brace helps keep the ankle in the proper position, reducing discomfort from nerve issues and supporting weak muscles.
+Wearing an ankle brace for neuropathy can provide essential support during your daily exercises.
+A high-quality support garment offers firm stability and protection, significantly reducing the risk of accidental falls or further joint injury.
+The gentle compression provided by the brace helps keep the ankle correctly aligned in its proper anatomical position.
+This alignment minimizes the discomfort triggered by nerve misfires and confidently supports weak, fatigued muscles as you move.